nicolaiarocci/nicolaiarocci.com/content/post/jaw-dropping-visualization-of-john-coltrane-solo.md

 > serious fans, and newcomers alike through “universal values that still speak
 > to us now.”

-Indeed, it's stunning, beautiful and valuable.
-A visualization like this makes music much more accessible.
 I suddenly want all my music visualized like this.

 My nerdiness alarm immediately went off, and I wanted to know more, so I dug a little.
 Open Culture presentation is remarkable, but what's mind-boggling is the author's [in-depth article][2] on the fractal structure of the solo.
 It's